heuermh/adam-commands/README.md

     Using SPARK_SUBMIT=/usr/local/bin/spark-submit
     INFO ADAMMain: ADAM invoked with args:

            e         888~-_          e             e    e
           d8b        888   \        d8b           d8b  d8b
          /Y88b       888    |      /Y88b         d888bdY88b
         /  Y88b      888    |     /  Y88b       / Y88Y Y888b
        /____Y88b     888   /     /____Y88b     /   YY   Y888b
       /      Y88b    888_-~     /      Y88b   /          Y888b

     Usage: adam-submit [<spark-args> --] <adam-args>

     Choose one of the following commands:

     ADAM ACTIONS
                  depth : Calculate the depth from a given ADAM file, at each variant in a VCF count_kmers : Counts the k-mers/q-mers from a read dataset. count_contig_kmers : Counts the k-mers/q-mers from a read dataset. transform : Convert SAM/BAM to ADAM format and optionally perform read pre-processing transformations adam2fastq : Convert BAM to FASTQ files plugin : Executes an ADAMPlugin
                flatten : Convert a ADAM format file to a version with a flattened schema, suitable for querying with tools like Impala

     CONVERSION OPERATIONS
-                vcf2adam : Convert a VCF file to the corresponding ADAM format anno2adam : Convert a annotation file (in VCF format) to the corresponding ADAM format adam2vcf : Convert an ADAM variant to the VCF ADAM format fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. features2adam : Convert a file with sequence features into corresponding ADAM format wigfix2bed : Locally convert a wigFix file to BED format
+              vcf2adam : Convert a VCF file to the corresponding ADAM format anno2adam : Convert a annotation file (in VCF format) to the corresponding ADAM format adam2vcf : Convert an ADAM variant to the VCF ADAM format fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. adam2fasta : Convert ADAM nucleotide contig fragments to FASTA files features2adam : Convert a file with sequence features into corresponding ADAM format wigfix2bed : Locally convert a wigFix file to BED format fragments2reads : Convert alignment records into fragment records. reads2fragments : Convert alignment records into fragment records.

     PRINT
                  print : Print an ADAM formatted file print_genes : Load a GTF file containing gene annotations and print the corresponding gene models flagstat : Print statistics on reads in an ADAM file (similar to samtools flagstat) print_tags : Prints the values and counts of all tags in a set of records listdict : Print the contents of an ADAM sequence dictionary allelecount : Calculate Allele frequencies
-               buildinfo : Display build information (use this for bug reports) view : View certain reads from an alignment-record file.
+                  view : View certain reads from an alignment-record file.

     EXTERNAL COMMANDS
         count_alignments : Counts the alignments in a read dataset.